aranya-project/aranya-embedded/crates/chat-app/TUTORIAL.md

 The tutorial is build on the embedded version of our toolkit which is a technology demonstration.
 It runs on bare metal on 32bit MCUs such as the esp32.

-The production version can be found at [https://github.com/aranya-project/aranya](https://github.com/aranya-project/aranya) and is targeted and linux environments.
+The production version can be found at [https://github.com/aranya-project/aranya](https://github.com/aranya-project/aranya) and is targeted at linux environments.

 By completing the tutorial and challenges you will gain an understanding on how to use the tool chain to build and flash Aranya to and esp32 as well as lean a few basics about how to build protocols using Aranya.